Preliminary Multiple Subject Credential For Teaching at the Elementary School Level

 - School districts occasionally offer qualified Multiple Subject candidates the opportunity for a paid internship, in lieu of student teaching.
 Paid teaching experience at WASC-accredited private schools may be accepted; please contact the program director for further information.

 - The Teacher Education Program allows NDNU students enrolled in its credential programs articulate up to 12 units of specific credential courses toward certain master’s degrees.

 - The California Commission on Teacher Credentialing has established credential reciprocity with most states.

-Students may apply to enter the Multiple Subject Credential program in the fall, spring, or summer semesters and should meet the following requirements:
+Students may apply to enter the Multiple Subject Credential program in fall, spring and summer and should meet the following requirements: